Advertisement

 The Brady-Belichick episode should just be sent straight to the Hall of Fame of informative NFL conversation, wherever that’s located.
 And while there were a lot of questions about how well Belichick would do on the media side, based on his uncharismatic (to say the least) press conferences, the truth is, by any measurement, Belichick has exceeded expectations.
 Whether he is in a position to be very technical about football, or one where he helps simplify the game, he is outstanding.

-From what Brady learned from Belichick he uses today in his broadcasting, to what Belichick says made Brady great, to the way Belichick conducted meetings and practices and what about it was important or different from other teams or other coaches.
+From what Brady learned from Belichick that he uses today in his broadcasting, to what Belichick says made Brady great, and how Belichick conducted meetings and practices, and what about it was important or different from other teams or other coaches.
 It was just great to listen in, which Gray mostly did, recognizing the gold he had and hear these two talk like they were on a phone call breaking down things they each did that made them great.

 Brady was funny when Gray said the two were now in the media.